smarba/macsetup/README.md

 create ssh key
 <code> ssh-keygen </code>

-log into guthub and save the ssh key to github
+log into github and save the ssh key to github